RBReif/bgp-hijack-detection/README.md

 In this project a potential BGP Hijack is defined as two BGP Update messages that announce subnets with at least on IP address in common, but with different Origin ASes.
 To achieve this, we connect to the RIPE Routing Information System (https://ris-live.ripe.net/) via a livestream.
 Additionally, we can parse RIB and updates files from Routeviews.org.
-For each Announcement and Withdrawal message relevant information (subnet, Origin AS, etc.) will be stored in a PATRICIA trie.
+For each ANNOUNCEMENT and WITHDRAWAL message relevant information (subnet, Origin AS, etc.) will be stored in a PATRICIA trie.
 During the traversal of the trie potential BGP Hijacks will be detected.

 ### Getting Started